semaphoreci/docs/sem-reference_5b6968642c7d3a03f89d6bff.md

     sem delete secret my-secrets
     sem delete secrets my-secrets

-Both `secret` and `secrets` resource values will work with `sem delete`.
+Both `secret` and `secrets` values can be used with `sem delete` for specifying that we are going to work with secrets and `secrets` buckets.

 ### sem describe

-The `sem describe` command required a resource type and then a valid resource name after the resource type.
+The `sem describe` command requires a resource type and then a valid resource name after the resource type.

 In order to find out more information about a project named `docs`, you should